 Can prior learning assessments (PLAs) shorten Adult Gerontology Acute Care Nurse Practitioner degree timelines?

-These credits must come from regionally accredited institutions and match the content and level of the AGACNP courses.
 Institutions often limit PLA credits, typically between 9 and 20 semester hours, depending on policy.
-Applicants need to submit official transcripts and course descriptions for evaluation.
+Applicants may need to submit official transcripts, course descriptions, syllabi, clinical hour documentation, certifications, and a formal petition for review.

 Can prior college credits help you get a degree in Adult Gerontology Acute Care Nurse Practitioner sooner?